makoto/osaka/events/the-year-of-daos/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: "The year of DAOs"
+title: "The Year of DAO: Moloch Rises"

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: "Now that all the major DAO frameworks (Aragon, Moloch, DaoStack, and Colony.io) are on mainnet, we want to celebrate the success of the many DAOs"
+description: "This event is to showcase DAO efforts, grow the community and collaborate on ongoing problems."

 #####################